2.4.2.1. DAQ Move

 daq_move_gui_base

-• Stage: list of available hardware plugins of the DAQ_Move type.
+• Actuator: list of available instrument plugins of the DAQ_Move type, see Fig. 2.7.

-• Ini.
-Stage: Initialize the hardware with the given settings (see Instrument Plugins for details on how to set hardware settings.)
+• init: Initialize the hardware with the given settings (see Instrument Plugins for details on how to set hardware settings.)

-Once the hardware is initialized, the actual position is displayed on the Current position display (bottom of Fig. 2.8) while the absolute position can be set using the top spinbox and apply it using the green_arrow button.
+Once the hardware is initialized, the actuator’s value is displayed on the Current value display (bottom of Fig. 2.6) while the absolute value can be set using one of the top spinbox (respectively green or red) and apply it using respectively the green_arrow or red_arrow button.
+This double positioning allows to quickly define two values and switch between them.

 daq_move_gui_rel

-The two new displayed spinbox relate to Absolute positioning (redundant with the one on the top) and Relative one.
+The two new displayed spinbox relate to Absolute positioning and Relative one.

-• home: the actuator will try to reach a home position (knwon position or physical switch limit)
+• home: the actuator will try to reach a home position (known position or physical switch limit)

 • move_rel: the actuator will try to reach a relative position (+increment)